 That was definitely a possibility.
 Almost probable, in fact.
 He cracked open an eye, expecting light to scald his retinas the way it normally did after one of his benders.
 Instead, he found himself looking through faint, perfectly bearable moonlight filtering into the dumpster he was lying in.

-Groaning, aching, and feeling generally like someone had thrown him in the wash, Maynard attempted to stand.
+Groaning, aching, and feeling like someone had thrown him in the wash, Maynard attempted to stand.
 It took him a few tries before his legs got the idea.

 He was in an alley strewn with garbage and liquids of questionable origin.
-The air was filled with the smell of filth and swarms of mosquitoes.
+The air was filled with the stench of filth and swarms of mosquitoes.
 He toppled out of the dumpster, landing on something disconcertingly squishy.

 Ohh. . . kay, he thought.
 That's off.